Cases of coronavirus in Kansas increase to 4,746, with 131 deaths

 TOPEKA, Kan.
-(KSNW) – The Kansas Department of Health and Environment says the total number of cases of coronavirus in Kansas has increased to 4,449.
+(KSNW) – The Kansas Department of Health and Environment says the total number of coronavirus cases in Kansas has increased to 4,449.
 That is 211 more than Thursday.

-There have been 130 deaths linked to COVID-19 in Kansas.
-That number is one more than Thursday.

-We have been tracking several counties with some of the highest coronavirus numbers.
-Ford County went from 675 to 702, Seward County went from 500 to 514, and Finney County went from 317 to 386.

 There have been 131 deaths linked to COVID-19 in Kansas.
 That number is one more than Friday.